Polymer Processing Centre

 During the last 2 years we have undertaken a detailed assessment of a number of polymer processing technologies and have partnered with a proven technology provider, in addition to engaging with leading engineering and environmental consultants.
 We have also completed the engineering design and are in the final stages of pre-construction activities.
 It is envisaged that we will commence with a live project later this year.

-In October 2017 the cable installation vessel CS Recorder berthed at our Holyhead jetty for the third time during the month.
-This marks a busy year for commercial vessels utilising our jetty facilities for remobilisation activity.
+2019 will be a busy year for the commercial vessels, utilising our jetty facilities for remobilisation activity.
 During the last 12 months 18 commercial vessels have berthed at our jetty, including the off-shore tug supply ship Sea Titus.
 This is in addition to a record number of cruise ships visiting our jetty.

 In October 2016 works on our Holyhead site commenced with the demolition and clearing of a larger proportion of our Holyhead sites old industrial complex.
 Where possible, we sought to retain any existing buildings which could be refurbished and reutilised as part of our plans for an Energy Centre and Eco Park.